MyHHR News Locations

 White Collar Criminal Defense and Corporate Investigations

 • FCPA and market manipulation (DOJ and CFTC).
-Currently representing a Mexican businessperson in connection with parallel DOJ and CFTC investigations into alleged FCPA violations and market manipulation by an international commodities trading company
+Representing a Mexican businessperson in connection with parallel DOJ and CFTC investigations into alleged FCPA violations and market manipulation by an international commodities trading company

 • Money laundering investigation (DOJ-SDCA).
 Currently representing a Mexican businessperson in connection with a DOJ investigation into Wynn casinos for alleged money laundering